 Manuscripts submitted to BMC Endocrine Disorders are assessed by our editors and/or peer reviewers.
 Overall editorial responsibility for the journal is with the Editor.
 Section Editors provide oversight for manuscripts submitted to their section with Associate Editors acting as handling editors.

-BMC Endocrine Disorders is part of the BMC series which publishes subject-specific journals focused on the needs of individual research communities across all areas of biology and medicine.
+BMC Endocrine Disorders is part of the BMC series which publishes subject-specific journals focused on the needs of individual research communities across all scientific and clinical disciplines.
 We do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.

 Specific criteria for other article types can be found in the submission guidelines.